sriniashwin/pygrip/README.md

 * Module1.bas - This is an MSExcel recorded macro that uses the output of Networkcheck.py to present a visual line diagram of network uptime and downtime.
 Do change the file path to ensure that the correct file is picked up by the macro.

 * MusicTheory - Gives information about notes in a scale and common chords part of a triad in the scale

+* asbot01.py - Python script that controls a Telegram bot.
+Performs simple functions like writing input to a database (locally hosted).
+The functions of the bot will be gradually expanded as experimentation continues.